DAFBOT seeks to free humans from repetitive tasks

-Participants in the Department of the Air Force Bot Operations Team roadshow event in Midwest City, Oklahoma, pose for a group photo Sept.
-13, 2024.
 Members from across Tinker Air Force Base gathered at Rose State College to learn the ins and outs of automation and how it can improve efficiency in their daily work.

-(U.S. Air Force photo by Paul Shirk)
+The Department of the Air Force Bot Operations Team, known as DAFBOT, held a weeklong event Sept.
+10-13, providing exposure to Robotic Process Automation, known as RPA.

+“Our objective is to empower average computer users to leverage automation, thereby reducing time spent on repetitive tasks and fostering a culture of innovation and efficiency within our organization,” said Mark Jensen, 72nd Communications Directorate chief technology officer.
+“I am thrilled to announce the active participation of 57 students from across Team Tinker, making this one of the largest DAFBOT events to date.”

 |Date Taken: